PenPenChew/mesh-core/README.md

 - **Session Authentication** - Handshake protocols for secure session establishment
 - **Message Integrity** - Reliable delivery with WAL persistence and deduplication

+See our [Security Policy](SECURITY.md).
+For security issues, please email security@redb.co instead of opening a public issue.

 ## Scalability

 The mesh architecture supports scalable network topologies: